How to Decide if You Need Cargo Insurance & Who Pays for It?

 In truth, that’s true for most of our insurance cover — we tend to view it as a bit of a burden, thinking the chances of us needing to use it are low and are only thankful of it when something untoward happens.

 But smaller shippers, who don’t have the support of shipping departments to handle their transactions, may rely on coverage contained in carriers’ bills of lading, or freight forwarders’ bills of lading, or truckers’ liability under the Carriage of Goods Act, and unwittingly be putting themselves at significant risk.

 An indication of how insured and uninsured shippers fare differently when mishaps occur was highlighted in the Maersk Honam article.

-I haven’t heard if any New Zealand cargo is on the Maersk Honam but with relay services now a backbone of our bluewater trades, there is a chance of our goods being on any Asia-European service.
+There were no reports of any New Zealand cargo on the Maersk Honam but with relay services now a backbone of our bluewater trades, there is a chance of our goods being on any Asia-European service.

 The Rena prompted a surge of interest in insurance from exporters and importers due to this being a ship in New Zealand waters on a New Zealand service, carrying New Zealand cargo.

-Perhaps the Maersk Honam will trigger a new wave of interest so let’s traverse some of the main points about why marine cargo insurance should be a consideration for both exporters and importers.
+Perhaps the Maersk Honam triggered a new wave of interest so let’s traverse some of the main points about why marine cargo insurance should be a consideration for both exporters and importers.